ABOUT

 Works in progress

-'Prohibited Images: what is a visual slur?'
+'Prohibited Images: what is an aesthetic slur?'

 'Lying is telling'